 21 For I will cleanse their blood that I have not cleansed: for the LORD dwelleth in Zion.

-Again, close attention to the precise statements in this passage show that it is ludicrous to try to make these statements somehow figurative language that applies to the Church.
+Again, close attention to the precise statements in this passage show that it is untenable to try to make these statements somehow figurative language that applies to the Church.

 First, God promises that at this time He will make two nations desolate because they have unjustly killed His people.
 This is clearly prophecy concerning what will happen to actual geographical locations and not figurative teaching about who knows what.